 Minnesota Adoption Laws

 Adopting a child involves a number of often-complicated procedures and requirements, such as background checks, interviews, and matching children with prospective parents.
 As with other family-related legal matters, adoption is regulated at the state level.
 State adoption laws don't differ too much, but the process itself is unique to each state and requires close scrutiny.
-Also, the profound emotional component of adopting a child into your home cannot be overstated.
+Also, the profound emotional component of adopting a child into your home can't be overstated.

-The state of Minnesota allows any individual to be adopted, while children 14 and older must consent to the adoption in writing.
-In order to adopt a child, you must have lived in the state for at least one year.
+The state of Minnesota allows any individual to be adopted, although children 14 and older must consent to the adoption in writing.
+To adopt a child, you must have lived in the state for at least one year.
 However, this requirement may be reduced to 30 days or waived altogether if it's in the child's best interests.

+Like most states, Minnesota requires prospective parents to take part in an adoption home study and background check.
 Minnesota also requires a three-month home residency before the adoption is finalized; but this, too, may be waived by the court in some circumstances.
 Adults also may be adopted in Minnesota by giving written consent to the prospective parent, which establishes the right to inherit.

-|Who May Be Adopted||Any person|
+|Who May Be Adopted||

-|Who May Adopt||Any person who has resided in the state for more than one year, unless length of residence is reduced to 30 days in child's best interest or waive it altogether.|
+Any person who's resided in the state for more than one year, unless length of residence is reduced to 30 days in child's best interest or waived altogether.